hschaeufler/the-wallet/README.md

 ## Project Setup
 Please follow the instructions below to set up the project:

+Please install Node.Js + NPM if it is not already installed on your machine.
+[Download](https://nodejs.org/en/)

 First clone the repository and init Submodules:

 ```